MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - You can also use solutions like a Content Delivery Network (CDN) or edge caching to drive optimal network latency for distributed user bases.
 For more information, see [Global traffic routing](./mission-critical-networking-connectivity.md#global-traffic-routing), [Application delivery services](./mission-critical-networking-connectivity.md#application-delivery-services), and [Caching and static content delivery](./mission-critical-networking-connectivity.md#caching-and-static-content-delivery).

 - Align current service availability with product roadmaps when you choose deployment regions.
-Some services might be immediately available in every region.
+Some services might not be immediately available in every region.

 ## Containerization